 After all, Fujifilm now has a 5.67 million-dot panel inside the viewfinder of its GFX 100 model, and no doubt this will make its way to the X-series range at some point too – particularly as Panasonic has included this same-resolution viewfinder inside its most recent S1R and S1 models.

 It's likely that Fujifilm will retain the same X-Pro form for the body as before, rather than adopt the more SLR-like body of the X-T series, although we hope the company revises its awkward shutter speed/ISO dial.

 While it's great to have the option to change both settings through a physical control rather than through the menus, the way the ISO needs to be adjusted, together with the tiny window through which the current setting is viewed, is just plain awkward.

 Fujifilm X-Pro3: LCD screen

-Much like Leica's M-series rangefinders and Q models, and Ricoh's GR line, the X-Pro family has always shunned tilting LCD screens in favour of one fixed in place.
-It might not be as flexible – particularly next to the three-way-tilt fun you can have with the X-T3's display – but our money is on Fujifilm keeping the same design for the new model.
+Much like Leica's M-series rangefinders and Q models, and Ricoh's GR line, the X-Pro family has always shunned tilting LCD screens in favor of fixed panels, and while it might not be as flexible – particularly compared to the three-way-tilt fun you can have with the X-T3's display – our money is on Fujifilm keeping the same design for the new model.

-The monitor itself might be different – more recent cameras from other corners have larger 3.2-inch displays with 2.1 million dots, next to the X-Pro2's 3-inch panel that offers a still-respectable 1.62 million dots – but it's just one factor that helps to justify having both the X-Pro and X-T lines in Fujifilm's stable.
+The monitor itself might be different – more recent cameras from rivals have larger 3.2-inch displays with 2.1 million dots, next to the X-Pro2's 3-inch panel that offers a still-respectable 1.62 million dots – but its fixed nature is among the factors that justify having both the X-Pro and X-T lines in Fujifilm's stable.